MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 ## <a name="phonology"></a>A. Phonology <a href="#table_of_contents">^</a>

-### <a name="phonemic_inventory_romanization"></a>A.B.
-Phonemic inventory and romanization <a href="#table_of_contents">^</a>
+### <a name="phonology_introduction"></a>A.B.
+Introduction <a href="#table_of_contents">^</a>

+This section is an overview of the phonology of Ekhwachil.
+I first describe the consonants and their allophonic variation before doing the same for vowels, then I describe stress rules and phonotactics.
+At the end of this section I cover details of morphophonology, which mostly deals with assimilatory processes, including sibilant harmony.

-The consonant and vowel inventories of Ekhwachil are outlined in the following two sections in both the IPA and the romanization used in this work.
-If the same symbols used to represent a phoneme in the IPA and the romanization, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.
+While Exwachil does not have a written form, in this work it will be represented with a romanization.
+The romanization for phonemes will be noted in the tables of the consonant and vowel inventories of the language.
+If the same symbols used to represent a phoneme in the IPA and the romanization, they are not repeated.
+Otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.

 ### <a name="consonants"></a>A.B.
 Consonants <a href="#table_of_contents">^</a>

-The consonant inventory of Ekhwachil is shown below.
+The 21 consonant phonemes of Exwachil have the following places and manners of articulation.

 <table>
   <tr>
     <th colspan=2 rowspan=2></th>
     <th rowspan=2>Bilabial</th>
     <th rowspan=2>Dental</th>
+    <th rowspan=2>Post-<br>alveolar</th>
-    <th rowspan=2>Post-<br>alveolar/<br>Palatal</th>
+    <th rowspan=2>Palatal</th>
     <th colspan=2>Velar</th>
   </tr>
   <tr>